dmose/mc-nodejs-docs/index.md

 ## NodeJS

-Intended to define the policy that will be followed for vendored node modules and how it will be verified.
+Defines the policy that will be followed for vendored node modules and the automated systems that will be put in place to ensure compliance.

 ### Non-goals
 Current explicit non-goals of this policy include: